Table Of Contents

 Infrastructure Implications

-Additionally, existing testing frameworks and CI/CD pipelines may require middleware integrations or API hooks to seamlessly communicate with and leverage the capabilities of these AI models.
+Moreover, existing testing frameworks and CI/CD pipelines may need middleware integrations or API hooks to enable seamless interaction with and utilization of these AI models.

-Benefits of Using Generative AI for Shift-Left Testing
+What are the Benefits of Using Generative AI for Shift Left Testing?

 - Improved Software Quality: Early testing helps identify and address defects and issues earlier, producing a more reliable and robust product.